 The venture capital market, in the US and London in particular, has been very buoyant in recent years.
-This has been evidenced by the high number of, so called, "unicorns" - unlisted companies with an implied valuation in excess of \$1bn.
-Articles were being written suggesting that the best opportunities in the sector were unquoted companies.
+This has been evidenced by the high number of "unicorns" - unlisted companies with an implied valuation in excess of \$1bn.
+Articles were being written suggesting that the best opportunities in the sector were unquoted.
 HIML is very sceptical of this view and thinks that we may have been experiencing a bubble in the venture capital sector.
 One example it points to is Powa Technologies, a company that received many tens of millions in funding and was hailed as a unicorn but went into administration in February 2016.

-In contrast, HIML says that those companies that have actually come to the market, in the UK at least, include some high-quality companies and they have been much less prone to being priced on unrealistic valuations.
-Most of the IPOs in the US last year were down rounds (priced below the level at which the company last raised money), which the HIML team says suggests that the listed market has been less prone to such exuberance.
+In contrast, HIML says that those companies that have actually come to the market, in the UK at least, include some high-quality companies and they have been much less prone to being priced on concept valuations.
+Most of the IPOs in the US last year were down rounds, which the HIML team says suggests that the listed market has been less prone to such exuberance.
 Furthermore, there is some evidence that things have been cooling on the venture capital side.
 Research company, Pitchbook Data, says that the level of venture funding in Europe fell to \$2.8bn in Q2 2016, compared with \$4.3bn for the equivalent period in 2015.
 There has been speculation that this might have reflected nervousness ahead of the UK's referendum on EU membership.